 What are the benefits of becoming a UNO student with the dual enrollment program?

-As a UNO student you will have access to the Criss Library ( http://library.unomaha.edu/ ) for research resources, free science tutoring ( http://www.unomaha.edu/mslc/ ) as well as resources within the biology department.
-These include opportunities to get involved in scientific research, volunteer for prairie burns or shadowing a scientist for career direction.
+As a UNO student you will have access to the Criss Library for research resources and free science tutoring through the Math-Science Learning Center, as well as resources within the Biology Department.
+These include opportunities to get involved in scientific research, volunteer for prairie burns, or shadowing a scientist for career direction.

-I would like to become a medical doctor a vet or maybe a scientist as a career someday.
-How does taking Biology I, II as a dual student help me to get ahead?
+I would like to become a medical doctor, veterinarian, or scientist as a career someday.
+How does taking Biology I, II as a dual student help me?

-In order to get into any medical or biological research field biology is required coursework as an undergraduate.
+In order to get into any medical or biological research, field biology is required coursework as an undergraduate.
 As a dual student you will be getting a major "jump start" onto the path of those careers.
 You will be entering college with 10 college credit hours of biology and, especially if you become a UNO student, you can immediately enroll into upper level biology coursework since you have completed the prerequisites for those courses.
 In addition you can become involved in research as a dual student and can continue this research with a professor in our department as an undergraduate.
 Keep in mind that medical schools and graduate programs prefer students that have taken on research projects in a scientific field.
-It will also allow you to make solid contacts with professors, which can gain you valuable references to get into programs of your choice.
-Please click on this link ( http://media.pearsoncmg.com/pcp/pcp_84400_uno_bio/index.html ) to view 10 minute interviews with some of our professor/scientists here in the biology department.
+It will also allow you to make solid contacts with professors, from which you will gain valuable references to get into programs of your choice.
+Please click on this link (http://media.pearsoncmg.com/pcp/pcp_84400_uno_bio/index.html) to view 10 minute interviews with some of our professor/scientists here in the biology department.

-If you have further questions or would like more information about the program, please contact Renae Rust.
+If you have further questions or would like more information about the program, please contact Heather Leas.